isaiahtx/Schtoics/README.md

  - Open a terminal and navigate to the directory where you placed main.py and create a python environment by running `python -m venv .`
  - Install the additional required packages by running `./bin/pip install -r requirements.txt`
  - Run `./bin/python main.py` and follow the instructions.

-I am currently working on creating an executable that comes bundled with geckodriver that can simply be clicked.

 # Adding to Google Calendar
 * Go to [calendar.google.com](https://calendar.google.com/)